FeiE/ElectrodeSelection/README.md

 # Electrode_Selection

 - Traditionally, analyses are restricted to an subset of electrodes and then focus on one single electrode with maximum value from the subset.
-The same electrode is even applied to all participants.
+The same electrode is even applied to all participants in some studies.
 This approach is problematic because of a lack of robustness with respect to the electrode selected.

 - Here we calculate the time courses of the maximum value across all electrodes of interest for each participant.